unboxedtype/light/README.md

    After installation, ensure that all commands are visible inside your `$PATH`.

-**2.** Install Microsoft Dot Net framework.
+**2.** Install Microsoft .NET framework.

-   Don't worry, it is not that hard nowadays.
    See [here](https://learn.microsoft.com/en-us/dotnet/core/install/linux) for instruction on how to do that for your Linux distro.

    Ensure that ```dotnet fsi``` command is working.